Santa Barbara Foundation

 - Focus on demonstrating clear impact within Santa Barbara County communities

-- Consider applying for capacity building grants to strengthen organizational infrastructure
+- Consider applying for capacity building grants to strengthen organisational infrastructure

-- The foundation emphasizes collaboration - partnerships with other nonprofits may strengthen applications
+- The foundation emphasises collaboration - partnerships with other nonprofits may strengthen applications

 - Online application through SmartSimple portal is required - ensure technical readiness